jinc77/bathroom/README.md

 - Output: `John directed to Urinal 1 for ~2 minutes.`
 3. If all fixtures are occupied:
 - Output: `All fixtures are occupied.
 John has been added to the wait list.`

-## 🧠 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## 📝 Contributing
-Feel free to submit issues or pull requests!
-Contributions are welcome.

-## ❤️ Acknowledgements
-- Inspired by practical bathroom queue management challenges.
-- Utilizes Java `Timer` and `Queue` classes for scheduling and queue management.